confluentinc/getting-started-guides/spring-boot/README.md

 mkdir -p src/main/resources
 ```

-Copy and paste the following configuration data into a file located at `src/main/resources/application.yaml`, substituting the API key and
+Paste the following configuration data into a file located at `src/main/resources/application.yaml`, substituting the API key and
 secret that you just created for the `username` and `password` fields, respectively, of the `spring.kafka.properties.sasl.jaas.config` value.
 Note that bootstrap
 server endpoint that you provided in the `Kafka Setup` step is used as the value corresponding to `spring.kafka.bootstrap-servers`.